housseindjirdeh/angular2-hn/CONTRIBUTING.md

 4. If you don't have Angular CLI installed: `npm install -g angular-cli@latest`
 5. `ng init`
 6. Type `n` for each file to not overwrite any file changes
-7. Run `ng serve` and open `localhost:4200` in a browser
+7. Run `npm start` and open `localhost:4200` in a browser
 8. Work your magic
-9. Run `ng build --prod --aot` or `ng serve --prod --aot` to kick off a production build and make sure nothing is broken
+9. Run `npm run build` or `npm run static-serve` to kick off a production build and make sure nothing is broken
 10. To test service worker changes:
-  * `ng build --prod --aot` to kick off a fresh build and update the `dist/` directory
+  * `npm run build` to kick off a fresh build and update the `dist/` directory
   * `npm run precache` to generate the service worker file
   * `npm run static-serve` to load the application along with the service worker asset using [live-server](https://github.com/tapio/live-server)
 11. Add yourself to the [contributor's list](https://github.com/hdjirdeh/angular2-hn#contributors) in the README!